 He holds a Ph.D. in History from Temple University, a Graduate Certificate in Public History from Shippensburg University, an MA in History from Virginia Commonwealth University, and a BA in English from East Tennessee State University.
 He received a regular US Army commission through the ROTC program at ETSU, and retired in 2005 after 21 years on active duty.

 Dr. Lynch and his wife Machele, a middle school math teacher, have three children.
-2LT Catherine XiMei Lynch has followed her mother and grandmother into the Army, and serves as an Engineer officer.
-Elizabeth Xiao Liwu Lynch attends Penn State University and Joseph Xuan Thai Lynch is a senior in high school.
+2LT Catherine Lynch has followed her mother and grandmother into the Army, and serves as an Engineer officer.
+Elizabeth Lynch attends Penn State University and Cadet Joseph Lynch attends the Unuiversity of Scranton.
 Befitting a military family, the Lynches favorite group activity is travel with at least one “big” trip every year.